bertux/zns-subgraph/README.md

     ```

 5. Check errors and result:
+    + Check graph-node logs for the ID generated at the end of deployment:

+    ```bash
+    docker compose logs -f --since 3m graph-node | grep Qmd8QduDfxfEBLGsWciqdLEzZwCn4iowWapxWaYoXEyGEz
+    ```

     + Connect to subgraph playground and check current state of deployed subgraph by querying the metadata